 The situation is not new.
 It has been national identity crisis for years, but the internal complexion of the country is changing and reformers are slowly gaining strength.

-Since the oil boom in the mid-20th century, the deserts of
+Since the oil boom in the mid-20th century, the deserts of Saudi Arabia have made it rich beyond imagination.

 Lacking the expertise and skills to extract the oceans oil beneath the sand, the Saudis have employed millions of foreign workers over the past five decades which have had a dramatic influence on the social structure of the country.